Dishwasher Smelling of Burned or Melted Plastic? Solved

 If your dishwasher smells like burning plastic, chances are there’s a worn-out connection, a shorted board, or a plastic item has fallen into the heating element.

-Keep reading to learn how to solve these issues!
+Keep reading to learn how to clear out these plastic smells!

 It’s not unusual for a dishwasher to emit a chemical smell when you first buy it.
-After the first wash or two, though, the smell goes away, and you forget about it.
+After the first wash or two, though, the smell disappears, and you forget about it.

 But if the burning or plastic smell persists, you might want to check your dishwasher’s components.